AlepandoCR/ScardIDE/README.md

 ## What are `.scard` files?

 `.scard` files (described as "Scard Script File") are text-based files used by ScardIDE.
-They appear to define attributes for game elements.
+They  define attributes for game elements.
 An example structure from the default template includes:

 ```
 id = "unique_card_id"